 Market Sector Update

-The opinions expressed in this commentary are those of the Fund’s manager and are current through Sept.
-30, 2013.
+The opinions expressed in this commentary are those of the Fund’s manager and are current through June 30, 2014.
 The manager's views are subject to change at any time based on market and other conditions, and no forecasts can be guaranteed.
 Past performance is no guarantee of future results.

-Risk Factors.
+Risk factors.
 As with any mutual fund, the value of the Fund's shares will change, and you could lose money on your investment.
 An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
-Investing in companies involved in one specif ed sector may be more risky and volatile i than an investment with greater diversification.
+Investing in companies involved in one specified sector may be more risky and volatile than an investment with greater diversification.
 Investing in the energy sector can be riskier than other types of investment activities because of a range of factors, including price fluctuation caused by real and perceived inflationary trends and political developments, and the cost assumed by energy companies in complying with environmental safety regulations.
 These and other risks are more fully described in the Fund’s prospectus.

 Investors should consider the investment objectives, risks, charges and expenses of a fund carefully before investing.
 For a prospectus, or if available, a summary prospectus, containing this and other information for the mutual funds offered by Waddell & Reed, call your financial advisor or visit us online at www.waddell.com.
 Please read the prospectus or summary prospectus carefully before investing.